Cubs vs. Pirates Player Props Betting Odds

-Player prop bet options for Nico Hoerner, Bryan Reynolds and others are listed when the Chicago Cubs visit the Pittsburgh Pirates at PNC Park on Monday (at 7:05 PM ET).
+Bryan Reynolds and Nico Hoerner are two of the players with prop bets available when the Pittsburgh Pirates and the Chicago Cubs meet at PNC Park on Tuesday (at 7:05 PM ET).

 Bet on this matchup or its props with BetMGM!